Related Event (4-22 Feb)

 Insights and Deliverables

-The research team will complete the fMRI study over the course of 2025.
+The research team will complete the fMRI study over the course of 2026.
 The principal findings of the fMRI study will be submitted to scientific research journals and presented at research conferences in fields such as cognitive neuroscience and drama therapy.
-Simultaneously, the team will embark on a systematic review of the literature to understand the key mechanisms and outcomes of role play and acting for mental health and well-being.

 Project Team